The Database That Interviews Your Application (Then Optimises Itself)

 Case Study 1: Multi-Tenant SaaS Platform (PostgreSQL)

-An IoT fleet management platform ingested 2.4 million sensor readings per second.
-The DBAs had configured the database for high ingest, but the query side was suffering — dashboard queries timed out.
-The AI profiler fingerprinted the workload as Time‑Series with ad‑hoc OLAP.
-It then partitioned the largest tables by week, created BRIN indexes on sensor IDs, and set up continuous aggregates for downsampling.
-Result: storage reduced by 60%, dashboard queries dropped from 45s to 0.8s.
+An IoT platform ingested 2.4 million sensor readings per second.
+The DBAs had configured the database for high ingest, but the query side was suffering—dashboard queries timed out because the tables had grown to 4TB.

 Case Study 3: E-Commerce — Black Friday Readiness